kube-zen/zen-watcher/docs/TECH_DEBT_ANALYSIS.md

 zen-watcher is in excellent shape with **zero tech debt**.
 All identified issues have been addressed:

-1. ✅ **Critical**: Removed unreachable code and extracted hardcoded API group
+1. ✅ **Critical**: Fixed unreachable code and extracted hardcoded API group
 2. ✅ **High**: Added validations and improved error handling
 3. ✅ **Medium**: Extracted magic numbers to constants and refactored duplications